Moving to Switzerland

 When we asked people what advice they would give someone preparing to move to Switzerland, they said:

 "Keep in mind: - There is no free choice of school for your children, unless you are willing and able to pay for (expensive) private schools.
 Your children will usually go to school in the quarter you live.
 If you have specific school preferences for your kids, take this into consideration in the neighborhood choice. - Not only property prices vary highly between city and countryside, and between the various cantons.
 Also taxes and costs for (mandatory!) health insurance may vary a lot.
 Example: the canton of Zug may sound very attractive at first sight, because of the extremely low taxes.
 You'll quickly find out that this is (more than) compensated by prices for housing.
-Check out tax and health insurance rates at www.comparis.ch," said one expat in Olten.
+Check out tax and health insurance rates at www.comparis.ch," replied a member in Olten.

 How do I find a place to live in Switzerland?